Lectio Divina

 How to enter into Lectio Divina

-Make sure you are sitting comfortably.
-Breathe slowly and deeply.
-Ask God to speak to you through the passage that you are about to read.
-God wants to speak to us and will do this through the Scriptures.
-So don’t worry if nothing jumps out at you at first.
+God wants to speak to us.
+God will do this through the Scriptures.
+So don’t worry about it.
+Don’t worry if nothing jumps out at you at first.
+God is patient.
 At some point you will be given something and led to understand its meaning, for you.
 If not today, perhaps tomorrow, perhaps next week when working, shopping, going to the cinema.

 1st reading of the passage Aloud: (even when alone) to hear the Word of God.
 Not too much, just 6,7,8 lines, maybe 10.